Fluctuation Bounds for Continuous Time Branching Processes and Evolution of Growing Trees With a Change Point: Introduction

 Driven by the explosion in the amount of data on various real world networks, the last few years have seen the emergence of many new mathematical network models.
-Motivations behind these models are diverse including \begin{inparaenuma} \item extracting unexpected patterns as densely connected regions in the network (e.g. community detection); \item understand properties of dynamics on these real world systems such as the spread of epidemics, the efficacy of random walk search algorithms etc; \item most relevant for this study, understanding mechanistic reasons for the emergence of empirically observed properties of these systems such as heavy tailed degree distribution or the small world property. \end{inparaenuma} We refer the interested reader to \cite{albert2002statistical,newman2003structure,newman2010networks,bollobas2001random,durrett-rg-book,van2009random} and the references therein for a starting point to the vast literature on network models.
-A small but increasingly important niche is the setting of \emph{dynamic network models}, networks that evolve over time.
-In the context of probabilistic combinatorics, in particular in the study of growing random trees, these models have been studied for decades in the vast field of \emph{recursive} trees, see \cite{mahmoud2008polya,bergeron1992varieties,flajolet2009analytic,drmota2009random} and the references therein.
-To fix ideas, consider one of the standard examples: start with a base graph $\cG_0$ (e.g. two vertices connected by an edge) and an attachment function $f:\bZ_+\to [0,\infty)$ where $\bZ_+:=\set{0,1,2,\ldots}$.
-For each fixed time $n\geq 1$, having constructed the network $\cG_{n-1}$ at time $n-1$, the network transitions to $\cG_n$ as follows: a new vertex enters the system and attaches to a pre-existing vertex $v\in \cG_{n-1}$ with probability proportional to $f(\deg(v))$ where $\deg(v)$ is the current degree of this vertex.
-The case of $f(\cdot)\equiv 1$ corresponds to the famous class of random recursive trees \cite{smythe1995survey}.
-The specific case of $f(k) = k \ \forall k\geq 0$ was considered in \cite{barabasi1999emergence} where they showed, via non-rigorous arguments, that the resulting graph has a heavy tailed degree distribution with exponent $3$ in the large $n\to\infty$ limit; this was rigorously proved in \cite{Bollobas:2001:DSS:379831.379835}.
+Motivations behind these models are diverse \cite{albert2002statistical,newman2003structure,newman2010networks,bollobas2001random,durrett-rg-book,van2009random} including \begin{inparaenuma} \item extracting unexpected patterns in the network (e.g. community detection); \item \chnr{understanding} properties of dynamics (e.g. the spread of epidemics); \item understanding mechanistic reasons for the emergence of empirically observed properties of \chnr{real world systems}. \end{inparaenuma} \chnr{An important niche} is the setting of networks that evolve over time.
+In the context of probabilistic combinatorics, these models have been studied for decades in the vast field of \emph{recursive} trees, e.g. see \cite{mahmoud2008polya,bergeron1992varieties,flajolet2009analytic,drmota2009random} and the references therein.